 Culture, Production, and Consumption in the Global Marketplace

 The goal of this course is to understand and to investigate both historical and contemporary issues related to a culture of consumption.
-Reading topics cover both contemporary and scholarly issues in cultural anthropology, popular culture, consumer behavior, off-shore production, social networking, media and communications, financial and real estate markets and marketing.
+Reading topics cover both contemporary and scholarly issues in cultural anthropology, popular culture, consumer behavior, off-shore production, social networking, media and communications, and financial and real estate markets and marketing.
 Class distinctions are equally interdisciplinary as we focus on investigating and identifying critical global/local linkages.
 We analyze the various ways in which Philadelphia and other "global cities" are competing for consumer revenues.
-We ask what factors have led contemporary society reaching its current stage of mass consumption and how have certain goods and services been reconfigured, packaged, or re-packaged to attract new consumers.
+We ask what factors have led to contemporary society reaching its current stage of mass consumption and how have certain goods and services been reconfigured, packaged or re-packaged to attract new consumers.
 In order to better understand the link between consumption and production factors we explore the relationship between outsourcing and/or offshore production and modern consumption.
 Approximately sixty percent of the seminar takes place in the classroom and will include lecture, class discussion, and films.
 The remaining half of the class meetings will involve local and regional travel.
 Research assignments emphasize the use of anthropological participant-observation techniques to investigate the relationships between culture and contemporary mass consumption within the contexts of re-gentrification, urbanization, and globalization.